soham1102/viedohosting/Readme.md

 # backend with soham and sir
-This is a viedo series on backend with javascript -[model link]
+This is a video series on backend with javascript -[model link]